A Star Citizen fleet in space — a cinematic moment that sells the dream

 The game feels playable You can judge the loop fairly Do the 10-minute performance fixes

-Performance reality (don’t let FPS ruin the decision)
+Performance reality (don’t let FPS ruin your first impression)

 Common mistakes (and exact fixes)